This post may contain affiliate links. Please see my disclosure policy for more details.

 You can even get married there – in the lakeside rotunda above, or in the chapel below!

-The gardens cost $30 to enter for adults, but you can visit the Hunter Valley Gardens Shopping Village just before the entrance for free, which has lots of cute little shops and a couple of cafes.
+The gardens cost around $30 to enter for adults, but you can visit the shopping village just before the entrance for free, which has lots of cute little shops and a couple of cafes.

 Hunter Valley Wine Tours